kodebach/lcdproc/USING_ELEKTRA.md

 ```

 ### Kdb editor

-Another sophisticated possibility to see available options and edit them
+Another sophisticated possibility to see available configuration settings and edit them
 is to use the `kdb editor`.
 If you call `kdb editor <key>`, a local editor will
 be opened and all keys under the given `<key>` including all metadata will be shown.
 Depending on your default storage plugin you have chosen in Elektra the output may differ.